 The exact route of the tour is susceptible to changes, depending on the guide, the group, and the weather to ensure the best possible experience for you!

-More Information about Landmarks and the History of Barcelona.
+Information On Landmarks & the History of Barcelona.